amcrabtree/worm_survival/README.md

 filename | description
 -------- | -------------
-FormattedSurvivalData.csv | This is the survival data reformatted so the Kaplan-Meier plot can be produced; fustat=0 if the worm survived the whole study, fustat=1 if the worm died before the end of the study; futime=day when worm died or day when the study ended (if the worm survived the whole time)
+FormattedSurvivalData.csv | This is the survival data reformatted so the Kaplan-Meier plot can be produced; fustat=0 if the worm survived the whole study, fustat=1 if the worm died before the end of the study; futime=day when worm died or day when the study ended (if the worm survived the whole time) worm_survival.pdf | This is a PDF report containing survival plots and other statistics.
 <p>&nbsp;</p>

 * Example of a Kaplan-Meier Survival Plot